gear-foundation/gear-wiki/docs/developing-contracts/rent-system.md

 }
 ```

-## How to extend the eent of the program?
+## How to extend the rent of the program?

 To extend the rent period of a program, simply call the special extrinsic `gear.payProgramRent(programId, blockCount)`.
 [See more](/docs/api/program-rent)